fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Network/v3.3.0/Add-AzureRmVirtualNetworkGatewayIpConfig.md

 ### -VirtualNetworkGateway
 Specifies a **PSVirtualNetworkGateway** object.
 This cmdlet modifies the **PSVirtualNetworkGateway** object that you specify.
-You can use the Get-AzureRmVirtualNetworkGateway cmdlet to retrieve a **PSVirtualNetworkGateway** object.
+You can use the [Get-AzureRmVirtualNetworkGateway](./Get-AzureRmVirtualNetworkGateway.md) cmdlet to get a **PSVirtualNetworkGateway** object.

 ```yaml
 Type: PSVirtualNetworkGateway